They traveled south.

 Without the slightest concern of what betraying a woman blessed by gods entailed, Raiden began plotting how to get rid of her.

-And this is how the legend of Wrath starts.
+This is how the legend of Wrath starts.